nraynaud/webgcode/README.md

 Web Stuff
 ---------
-There is a g-code simulator here: http://nraynaud.github.io/webgcode/ There is a preliminary CAM system for toolpath generation from JS using SVG and JS clipper.
+There is a g-code simulator here: http://nraynaud.github.io/webgcode/

+A preliminary CAM system for toolpath generation from JS using SVG and JS clipper is also present.

 Example: http://nraynaud.github.io/webgcode/test_offset.html